laderast/gradual_shiny/docs/08-where-next.md

 You can also install [Shiny Server on something like a DigitalOcean Droplet](https://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean/), or a [web-accessible server](https://www.rstudio.com/products/shiny/download-server/).
 Note that if you are non-academic, or need things like user authentication, you'll need to pay for a license.

-## Debugging your app

-Debugging is probably one of the most difficult things about an interactive app.
-You can see certain errors in your console, but they aren't usually very helpful because these errors aren't localized to a line number.

-Instead, you'll have to use things like `print` statements and `breakpoints` to debug your app.
-More info here: https://shiny.rstudio.com/articles/debugging.html

-Don't forget there is a vibrant Shiny user community that you can ask for help! https://shiny.rstudio.com/articles/help.html

 ## I want more!

 Look into the world of `htmlwidgets`: http://www.htmlwidgets.org.
 Basically, people are trying to bring more visualization frameworks (such as `d3.js`) to R. Someone may have a `htmlwidget` that could work for you.